 Credit risk is the risk that an issuer of an investment will not fulfill its obligation to the holder of the investment.
 This is measured by the assignment of a rating by a nationally recognized statistical rating organization.
-As of June 30, 2019, the District's investment in the LACTIP was rated by Standard & Poor's as AAAf/S1 as noted in the table above.
+As of June 30, 2020, the District's investment in the LACPIF was rated by Standard & Poor's as AAAf/S1.